ShuiJu/CS2FPSBenchmark/README.md

 ## How to submit result?
 ### You can..
-New an issue, list your result in this way:
+New an issue, list your result in this way: (Recommended)

 1 CPU